loda-lang/loda-programs/programs/oeis/list2.md

 * [A270296](http://oeis.org/A270296) ([L05 program](270/A270296.asm)): Numbers which are representable as a sum of five but no fewer consecutive nonnegative integers.
 * [A270454](http://oeis.org/A270454) ([L19 program](270/A270454.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 163", based on the 5-celled von Neumann neighborhood.
 * [A270455](http://oeis.org/A270455) ([L18 program](270/A270455.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 163", based on the 5-celled von Neumann neighborhood.
+* [A270456](http://oeis.org/A270456) ([L65 program](270/A270456.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 163", based on the 5-celled von Neumann neighborhood.
 * [A270471](http://oeis.org/A270471) ([L06 program](270/A270471.asm)): Expansion of (1-3*x)/(1-7*x).
 * [A270510](http://oeis.org/A270510) ([L09 program](270/A270510.asm)): Number of 2X2X2 triangular 0..n arrays with some element plus some adjacent element totalling n+1 exactly once.
 * [A270545](http://oeis.org/A270545) ([L07 program](270/A270545.asm)): Number of equilateral triangle units forming perimeter of equilateral triangle.